qqqqqqqq/Previously/README.md

 ### Test notes

 I constructed a small testing object with bespoke functions.
-The prog is function-based so the functions are tested as units.
+The prog is function-based so functions are tested as units.
 The API calls have error/failure handling with moderate reporting to console.
-The tests are mainly on DOM generation and values read from DOM, properties or data read, and also data structures' integrity after processing.
+The tests are mainly on DOM generation and values read from DOM, properties or data read, and also test data structures' integrity after processing.
 Any DOM testing is class-based in principle rather than structure-analysis as structure could alter without error during development.

-### Code notes
+## Code notes

 That was fun yes.
 A tiny project so I decided not to use a framework (the spec says to do so if I liked) but I thought instead to show understanding of vanilla code (even so, at times I wished I'd frameworked it).
 I did use jQuery at a low level for the simplicity of its selectors and its ajax as recommended by the TMDB api.
 I made use of ES6 as requested, and of course ES6 features are very useful.
 No arrow functions but I couldn't really see a need for that anywhere.